joseck0510/CV/README.md

 #### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff
+- 1995 - 1996 - Law LLDip LPC - College of Law(Chester)

+- 1991 - 1994 - Law LLB(Hons)2ii - Queen Mary College(University of London)

 #### Any other qualifications